wentuoc/tp/docs/DeveloperGuide.md

 ###### Testing Approach
 - Uses a test-specific TestUserInterface subclass to capture the output of `printMealList`
-- Sets up the main meal list in the MealManager
+- Sets up the user wishlist in the MealManager
 - Executes WishlistCommand
 - Verifies that the UI output matches the expected label and meal list